knightedcodemonkey/duel/README.md

 > Exports keys are extensionless by design; the target `import`/`require`/`types` entries keep explicit file extensions so Node resolution remains deterministic.

 You can run `duel --help` to get the same info.

-## Gotchas

-These are definitely edge cases, and would only really come up if your project mixes file extensions.
-For example, if you have `.ts` files combined with `.mts`, and/or `.cts`.
-For most projects, things should just work as expected.

-- This is going to work best if your CJS-first project uses file extensions in _relative_ specifiers.
-This is completely acceptable in CJS projects, and [required in ESM projects](https://nodejs.org/api/esm.html#import-specifiers).
-This package makes no attempt to rewrite bare specifiers, or remap any relative specifiers to a directory index.

-- Unfortunately, `tsc` doesn't support [dual packages](https://nodejs.org/api/packages.html#dual-commonjses-module-packages) completely.
-For mitigation details, see the pre-`tsc` transform note above (`--modules`).

-- If running `duel` with your project's package.json file open in your editor, you may temporarily see the content replaced.
-This is because `duel` dynamically creates a new package.json using the `type` necessary for the dual build.
-Your original package.json will be restored after the build completes.

 ## Notes